palaseus/egdol/docs/PROFILE.md

 Profile subsystem (Phase 1)
 ==========================

-This document describes the runtime profiling and analysis features added to edgol.
+This document describes the runtime profiling and analysis features added to egdol.
 It covers REPL commands, the structured JSON schema for exports, and the analysis output.

 REPL commands